chardso/Hardware-and-software-development-prototypes-through-technological-innovations/README.md

 <h3>My project or innovation has positive impact towards this goal in the following ways:</h3>

 - It promotes (small-scale) industrial activities.
-- It promotes new innovations and related entrepreneurship.
+- It promotes new innovations and related entrepreneurship
 - It contributes to building better, more sustainable infrastructures.

 <h1>Team members</h1>